 Plaque, a mixture of saliva, bacterial and food debris, forms on your teeth every single day.
 An every day, millions of bacteria that clump together in plaque secrete toxins that eventually cause decay and gums disease.
 Let’s face it: An unhealthy mouth will compromise you health and slow you down.
 Don’t let dental neglect devour your health time, energy, confidence, and money!
 Advance gum disease can weaken your immune system, leaving you more vulnerable to other diseases.

 Tooth loss can make you look 10 years older!
 The resulting bone loss creates “sunken cheeks” and wrinkles.
-Imagine reaching your 50s, 60s or older and discovering there were no option available to replace one, several, or all of your lost teeth?
+Imagine reaching your 50s, 60s, or older and discovering there was no option available to replace one, several, or all of your lost teeth?

 The fact is that if all of your teeth are missing and not replaced, the lower one-third of your face can collapse, creating the effect that your chin is trying to touch your nose.
-For some folks this is a nightmare come to life.
-Excessive bone loss due to gum disease like periodontitis and teeth extractions means you may not be a candidate for crowns, fixed bridges, dental implants, partials dentures or even complete dentures!
+For some folks, this is a nightmare come to life.
+Excessive bone loss due to gum diseases like periodontitis and teeth extractions means you may not be a candidate for crowns, fixed bridges, dental implants, partial dentures, or even complete dentures!

-The problems is that limiting your tooth replacement options will lead to further bone loss and less comfortable choices.
+The problem is that limiting your tooth replacement options will lead to further bone loss and less comfortable choices.

 Think prevention.
-Your jawbone, gums and teeth help define your unique facial structure.
-Unreplaced tooth loss, and resulting bone loss, can alter you appearance and speech, erode your self-confidence, affect your diet and harm your health and can also impair your social, personal and professional life.
+Your jawbone, gums, and teeth help define your unique facial structure.
+Unreplaced tooth loss, and resulting bone loss, can alter your appearance and speech, erode your self-confidence, affect your diet and harm your health, and can also impair your social, personal and professional life.